somedatapacket/docs.humio.com/content/tutorial/_index.md

 First you need a [repository]({{< ref "repositories.md" >}}) to store the data in.
-You can either use your [sandbox repository]({{< ref "the-sandbox.md" >}}) or if you are running Humio locally you can create a new dedicated repository (make sure to pick a "Repository" and not "View" since they cannot be used for storage).
+You can either use your [sandbox repository]({{< ref "the-sandbox.md" >}}) or if you are running Humio locally you can create a new dedicated repository (make sure to pick a "Repository" and not "View" since views cannot be used for storage).

 {{< figure src="/pages/hello-world/new-repo.png" >}}